DAFoam/DAFoam.github.io/pages/mydoc/mydoc_developer_guide_code_structure.md

 This chapter was written by [Ping He](https://github.com/friedenhe).

+## Learning Objectives:

+After reading this chapter, you should be able to:

+- Describe the three-layer code architecture of DAFoam and explain how the layers interact with one another.

+- Explain the DAFoam compilation process, including which files are compiled, which libraries are generated, and where these libraries are stored and used.

+- Describe the DAFoam regression testing workflow.

 ## Overview

 DAFoam has a three-layer architecture consisting of C++, Cython, and Python layers.
 This design allows DAFoam to leverage the computational efficiency of C++ while providing a user-friendly Python interface for optimization workflows.
 Each layer takes source code or libraries as input in the vertical direction and outputs libraries to the horizontal direction.